Patient education: Food allergy treatment and avoidance (Beyond the Basics)

 ●Gelatin – Gelatin is included in measles, mumps, rubella (MMR), varicella, diphtheria, tetanus, acellular pertussis (DTaP), and Japanese encephalitis vaccines.

 ●Egg – Egg protein is present in yellow fever vaccine and some influenza vaccines.
-People with egg allergies can be given the egg-based influenza vaccine safely; you should consult with your allergy specialist for guidance.
+People with egg allergies can be given the egg-based influenza vaccine safely.
 (See "Influenza vaccination in individuals with egg allergy".)

 ●Chicken – Chicken proteins may be present in the yellow fever vaccine.